F4de78/F4de78/README.md

 - BSc in Computer Science at the University of Genoa, Italy
 - Currently attending Computer Science (software security track) MSc at the University of Genoa, Italy
 - "CTF player"
-- Interested in cybersecurity, low-level coding and reverse engineering.
+- Interested in cybersecurity, low-level coding, reverse engineering and automotive.

 ## How to reach me:
 - **Discord**: [f4de9090](https://discordapp.com/users/317318087814938624)